 Brief Overview of Secret Hitler

-Secret Hitler is set in 1930’s Germany where betrayal and politics are the name of the game.
+Secret Hitler is set in 1930s Germany where betrayal and politics are the names of the game.
 It’s the Liberals (good guys) versus the Fascists (think Mussolini supporters) – oh, and Hitler of course!

 It’s a 5-10 player hidden traitor board game in which players are divided into two factions with one person secretly designated Hitler.
 Each side will try to get as many policies of their factions into law and then either assassinate or vote in Hitler.
 We can agree that you don’t need to guess which side wants what.